The Facebook logo The X.com logo The Maryland.gov logo

 Information for 2026 Mail-in Voters

-Due to an error in the printing process, some voters received the incorrect party ballot for the Gubernatorial Primary Election.
+Due to an error in the printing process, some voters received the incorrect party ballot for the 2026 Gubernatorial Primary Election.
 This error affects only voters who were mailed a ballot before May 14, 2026.
-All affected voters will be mailed a replacement ballot.
+All affected voters were mailed a replacement ballot beginning on May 22, 2026.

 How to know if you were affected and will receive a replacement ballot

-• You received two ballots and the second ballot says "REPLACEMENT BALLOT"
+• You received two ballots and the second ballot says "REPLACEMENT BALLOT INSIDE" on the envelope (PDF) [English/español (PDF)] and has a letter (PDF) [English/español (PDF)]

-• Voters who requested a ballot for the Gubernatorial Primary on or before 5/13 and received a ballot in the mail that has the words "Replacement Ballot" on the envelope (PDF) [English/español (PDF)].
+• Voters who requested a ballot for the Gubernatorial Primary on or before 5/13 and received a ballot in the mail that has the words "Replacement Ballot" on the return envelope (PDF) [English/español (PDF)] and a letter (PDF) [English/español (PDF)] entitled "Attention Voter!" enclosed..

-• All affected voters will receive a postcard (PDF) [English/español (PDF)] from SBE, and those who have emails in their voter record will receive emails.
+• All affected voters will receive a postcard (PDF) [English/español (PDF)] from SBE, and those who have selected email as their preferred choice for correspondence in their voter record will also receive a notification by email.

-• If a voter requested and received their mail-in ballot by web delivery (Print at Home ballot), their ballot will not be affected.
+• If a voter requested and received their mail-in ballot by web delivery (Print at Home ballot), their ballot will not be affected and no replacement ballot is needed.

 How to know which ballot you receive